nextredo/seafaring_RMS/Tests/stock_RMS/stock_RMS_test_take_3.md

-# Stock RMS Test - Take 2
+# Stock RMS Test - Take 3

 ## Introduction

 - Previous test didn't produce exceptionally useful results
 - Yaw drift issue was in effect
-- This meant that the
+- This meant that the data collected was invalidated

 ### Conditions